morganmuell/brownlab-workflow-mcmctree/README.md

 ### Tips for Troubleshooting: A list of errors that commonly ruined my day

 --If you are attempting to run Step 1 of the analysis with approximate branch length estimation, be 100% sure you set `usedata=3`, NOT `usedata=1`.
-No less than 3 times, I put 1 instead of 3 because my brain got confused that step 1 of the analysis meant inputting a 3.
+I made this silly mistake several times because my brain got confused that step 1 of the analysis meant inputting a 3.
 This results in a memory related error message (OOm), at least for large datasets.
 Don't be like me, don't do that.

 --ABSOLUTELY DO NOT run the last step without branch length approximation.
 Your analysis will never finish